 - Not valid for patients who are covered by any state or federally funded healthcare program

-- Not valid Medicare eligible and enrolled in an employer-sponsored health plan or prescription benefit program for retirees
+- Not valid if patient is Medicare eligible and enrolled in an employer-sponsored health plan or prescription benefit program for retirees

 - Not valid if the patient’s insurance plan is paying the entire cost of this prescription

-Mylan also is offering a savings card for the authorized generic for eligible patients with commercial health insurance.
+Viatris is offering a savings card for the authorized generic epinephrine autoinjector for eligible patients with commercial health insurance.
 The card provides up to $25 off the out-of-pocket cost on the authorized generic and can be used for a total of three epinephrine Injection cartons (six total auto-injectors per calendar year).

 EpiPen Patient Assistance

-Patients can obtain additional information on the program by emailing email@example.com or calling Mylan Customer Relations at 1-800-395-3376 to speak with a representative.
+Patients can obtain additional information on savings programs by emailing customer service or calling Viatris Customer Relations at 1-800-796-9526 to speak with a representative.

 What is Auvi-Q?

-Auvi-Q is a brand name epinephrine auto-injector with unique features such as voice instructions that help guide a user with step-by-step instructions through the epinephrine delivery process, and a smaller size.
-It also contains an automatic retractable needle system.
+Auvi-Q is a brand name epinephrine auto-injector with unique features such as voice instructions that help guide a user with step-by-step instructions through the epinephrine delivery process, a smaller size, and an automatic retractable needle system.
 This serves as a safety feature and retracts the needle back into the device within seconds.

 What is Symjepi?

 EpiPens can remain unused for long periods of time, so many patients wonder how long an EpiPen can last before it expires.
 Expiration dates for the auto-injectors come up quickly, usually in one year, meaning regular - and affordable - replacement for this life-saving medication is a must.
 Patients usually need multiple EpiPen packs to keep at home, work, or school in case of exposure to the allergen.

-Always check your epinephrine auto-injector at the counter when you pick it up from the pharmacy and make sure it has at least one year before expiring.
-If not, speak to your pharmacist about getting a different injector with a longer expiration.
+Always check your epinephrine injector at the counter when you pick it up from the pharmacy and make sure it has at least one year before expiring.
+If not, speak to your pharmacist about getting a different injector with a longer expiration date.

 Most schools in the U.S. now either require or allow the school to have access to epinephrine for those who do not have their own supply.
 Keep a supply of epinephrine at home, work AND at school, and remember to refill your prescription before your epinephrine auto-injector has expired.

-Other countries, such as Canada, have epinephrine auto-injectors available without a prescription at a pharmacy.
+Other countries, such as Canada, have epinephrine auto-injectors available without a prescription at the pharmacy.

 How Much Does an EpiPen Cost in Canada?

-If you happen to be in Canada, buying an EpiPen from an established pharmacy will cost you around $80, and it is available without a prescription.
+If you happen to be in Canada, buying an EpiPen from an established pharmacy will cost you around $100 to $150, and it is available without a prescription.
 Canada, like the U.S., does have strict laws overseeing the safety of prescription medications.
 However, bringing an epinephrine auto-injector over the border from Canada into the U.S. may be questioned and your medication may be confiscated by customs officials at the border.
 Plus many epinephrine products in the U.S. can now be found for roughly $110 or so.

-Consumers should be wary of online purchases of EpiPen over the Internet, even those that claim to be Canadian pharmacies, as the product could be tainted or a fraud containing no medication at all.
-It’s not worth it to purchase a life-saving drug when you can’t be sure of it’s authenticity.
+Consumers should be wary of online purchases of EpiPen over the Internet, even those that claim to be Canadian pharmacies.
+The product might be contaminated or a fraud containing no medication at all.
+It’s not worth it to purchase a life-saving drug when you can’t be sure of it’s authenticity or safety.